DagothBob/Pythgroups/manual.md

 ##### DCJRearrangements
 `operations`
 > List of operations available to use in the DCJRearrangements algorithm.
-The following example uses only inversions
+Note that this algorithm sometimes gives
->and translocations:
+> errors when fission and fusion operations are enabled.
+The following example uses only inversions and translocations:
 ```
     - inversion
     - translocation